-The problem with this oversight is that in a meeting where you’re presenting your roadmap — say, to your executive stakeholders — when someone in the room sees the theme described above, and the strategic reasoning behind it, they might ask you, “Okay, I see you’ve listed a reason for prioritizing a cybersecurity upgrade.
-But is that just your gut instinct telling you it’ll allow us to break into the healthcare market?
+The problem with this oversight is that in a meeting where you’re presenting your roadmap — say, to your executive stakeholders — when someone in the room sees the theme described above and the strategic reasoning behind it.
+They might ask you, “Okay, I see you’ve listed a reason for prioritizing a cybersecurity upgrade.
+But is that your gut instinct telling you it’ll allow us to break into the healthcare market?
 What evidence do you have?”

-If you don’t have the evidence at-the-ready, you can lose that all-important momentum in the meeting as you fumble around looking for it on your laptop.
+If you don’t have the evidence ready, you can lose that all-important momentum in the meeting as you fumble around looking for it on your laptop.

 3. Including granular dates too far out on your roadmap.